TaitoUnited/full-stack-template/README.md

 ## Security

 > Add security details either here or in a separate document.
-See the [security](https://taitounited.github.io/taito-cli/tutorial/d-security/) appendix of the [taito-cli tutorial](https://taitounited.github.io/taito-cli/tutorial).
+See the [security](https://taitounited.github.io/taito-cli/tutorial/d-security/) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial).

 ## GDPR

 > Add GDPR details either here or in a separate document.
-See the [data protection and privacy](https://taitounited.github.io/taito-cli/tutorial/e-data-protection-and-privacy) appendix of the [taito-cli tutorial](https://taitounited.github.io/taito-cli/tutorial).
+See the [data protection and privacy](https://taitounited.github.io/taito-cli/tutorial/e-data-protection-and-privacy) appendix of the [Taito CLI tutorial](https://taitounited.github.io/taito-cli/tutorial).